Publication date: August, 1992

 The bonus pin-ups in the back are a great tribute and sort of a vision of the future, as they feature guest art from Image founders Larsen and McFarlane… And Image would go on to be the home of the TMNT for several years in the ‘90s.
 My favorite pin-up is the Mirage Studios “jam session”; a lovely two-page spread featuring the cast of characters as rendered by all of the staff.
 It just makes me smile every time I look at it.

 TMNT #50 is not a happy issue in terms of story; in fact, it’s downright depressing.
 But there’s something satisfying about seeing Eastman and Laird together again after 5 years and, much to everyone’s satisfaction, they’re still at the top of their game.
 It’s been a little over 20 years since this issue was published and we may never see a full-issue team-up by them ever again, but then whose to say?
 Anything’s possible.

-Grade: A (as in, “And the reason that splash page makes me smile?
+Grade: A (as in, “And the reason that jam session spread makes me smile?
 The Fugitoid giving a Fonzi style double thumbs-up.
 Eyyyyyyyyy.”)